3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d03/instructor_notes/angular_directives_and_nested_controllers.md

 	- binds the contents of the element to whatever is specified
 1. {{}}
 	- same as ng-bind, but not an attribute
+1. ng-click
+    - same as the onclick attribute
 1. ng-class
 	- binds the class of an element to the result of an "expression"
 		- an expression is just some code that gets evaluated